 American Revolutionary, which is streaming for free this month on PBS, traces the history of her work from her days as an upper-middle-class student at Barnard College where she discovered philosophy (eventually becoming a Marxist theoretician), to her present-day work as a community organizer in Detroit.
 The film collects many photos and audio clips that seem extraordinary just for existing.
 In black-and-white photographs of her college class in the 1930s, Lee Boggs is the only student of color, standing out in her rayon dress and woolen athletic clothes.
 In a similarly intimate detail, 1963 audio recording of Lee Boggs capture a talk she gave about how the Black Power movement isn’t about black folks aspiring to whiteness, but rather for the black community to have the ability to reach their own full potential as black citizens in America.

 Lee Boggs graduated with a PhD in philosophy from Bryn Mawr in Philadelphia in 1940, but was unable to find work.
 Some potential employers told her, “We don’t hire Orientals.”
-So she moved east to Chicago, finally settling in Detroit because, as she says in the film, that’s where the workers were and where the struggle was.
+So she moved west to Chicago, finally settling in Detroit because, as she says in the film, that’s where the workers were and where the struggle was.
 In Detroit she met her husband, James Boggs, a worker’s rights and civil rights activist and writer.
 They wrote together and worked together as part of the leadership of the local grassroots civil rights movement.

 Grace Lee, the filmmaker behind American Revolutionary, had met Lee Boggs during her first full-length documentary The Grace Lee Project where she went on a search for all of the Grace Lees in America as way to think about what it meant to be an Asian-American woman.
 For more than a decade, Lee followed Lee Boggs, and in the film we witness Lee Boggs aging from a spry 85-year-old to her late 90s where she needs a wheelchair to get around.
 But all the while, Lee Boggs remains laser-sharp in her ideas and how to shape a true revolution in this country.